 - Good: Water quality is usually good for swimming.

-- Fair: Water quality is usually fair for swimming, but occasionally requires retesting.
+- Fair: Water quality is usually fair for swimming.

 - Poor: Swimming is not advised.

-For health and safety of all members of the public, swimming in the Derwent is not recommended for two days after heavy rain (more than 10mm of rain over a 24-hour period), and never in the vicinity of stormwater pipes or urban rivulets.
+For health and safety of all members of the public, swimming in the Derwent is not recommended for two days after heavy rain, and never in the vicinity of stormwater pipes or urban rivulets.

 Further information and up-to-date data on beach water quality can be found at the Derwent Estuary Program website here.